7shi/gemini-batch/gembatch/poll.md

 ### Integration with JSONL Job Management
 **Problem**: A polling system compatible with submit_batch.py's JSONL format job management was needed, but reference implementation only supported single job JSON format.

-**Solution**: Implemented mechanism to read each line of job-info.jsonl individually and determine completion status by presence of `completed_at` field, supporting concurrent management of multiple jobs.
+**Solution**: Implemented mechanism to read each line of job-info.jsonl individually and determine completion status by `batch.state` field in the structured batch object, supporting concurrent management of multiple jobs.

 ### Safe JSONL File Update Functionality
 **Problem**: Directly updating job-info.jsonl upon job completion risks file corruption due to interruption or exceptions during writing, with concerns about race conditions during concurrent execution.